NRGDEAD/Cue2cu2/README.md

 #### -c, --compat
 Enables compatibility mode, aims to be bit-identical to what Systems Console would produce.
 This is the default mode.
 #### -1, --stdout
-Output to stdout instead of a CU2 file named after the binary image file
+Output to stdout instead of a CU2 file named after the binary image file.
 #### -s SIZE, --size SIZE
-Manually specify binary filesize in bytes instead of obtaining it from the binary file
+Manually specify binary filesize in bytes instead of obtaining it from the binary file.
+#### -n NAME, --name NAME
+Override the automatically determined output filename.
 #### -f FORMAT, --format FORMAT
 Specify CU2 format revision:\
-1 for Systems Console up to 2.4 (and sort of 2.5 to 2.7)\
+1 for Systems Console up to 2.4 (and sort of 2.5 to 2.7).\
-2 for 2.8 and probably later versions (default)
+2 for 2.8 and probably later versions (default.)
 #### -o OFFSET, --offset OFFSET
 Specify timecode offset for tracks and track end.\
 Format: [+/-]MM:SS:ss, as in Minutes (00-99), Seconds (00-59), sectors (00-74).\